GENI-NSF/geni-tools/README-omni.txt

  - Trim trailing newlines before installing SSH keys (#537)
  - Explicitly import framework files in `oscript.py` to support Windows and Mac binaries. (#542)
+ - Fix wording and licenses for Windows and Mac binaries (#541)

 New in v2.4: